-Task 3 - Rust: Memory Management
+Task 4 - Rust: Memory Management

 Please read through the following blog entry, https://mmhaskell.com/rust/memory, taken from the "Monday Morning Haskell" blog, with an eye towards finding what you believe are the most salient bits of knowledge presented in the piece.
-Then, write down 10 "salient sentence sequences" that you mine from the blog entry, where a salient sentence sequence is 1-4 contiguous sentences that you find particularly informative or important or interesting, with respect to the topic of this problem set - namely, memory management.
+Then, write down 10 "salient sentence sequences" that you mine from the blog entry, where a salient sentence sequence is 1-4 contiguous sentences that you find particularly informative or important or interesting.